 Through our work we have seen that by assessing the relationship between cost and the impact of interventions, we can maximize our contribution and improve the lives of the world’s poorest.
 This approach helps us compare one potential intervention to another and informs how we get most impact out of the money invested.
 To us, this is not just being smart about how money is spent but being strategic and informed on how to serve most effectively those in need.

-Fabio is a development strategist experienced in designing and implementing high-impact interventions to drive sustainable change.
-He is passionate about leveraging innovative approaches and analytics to empower people living in underprivileged conditions.
+Fabio is a development strategist designing and delivering high-impact interventions for sustainable change.
+He is passionate about empowering people living in underprivileged conditions.

 Fabio has worked in Latin America, Europe and Africa, and holds an MBA from Saïd Business School at the University of Oxford.